Aquaj/adventofcode-2020/README.md

 ## Running the code

-Each day computes and displays the answers to both of the day questions.
-To run it type `ruby day<number>.rb`.
+Each day computes and displays the answers to both of the day questions and their computing time in ms. To run it type `ruby day<number>.rb`.

-If the session cookie value is provided through the SESSION env variable (dotenv is available to provide it) — it will fetch the input from the website and store it as a file under the `inputs/` folder.
+If the session cookie value is provided through the SESSION env variable (dotenv is available to provide it) — it will fetch the input from the website and store it as a file under the `inputs/` folder on its first run.